Disclaimers: Yes, I am proud that my personal Web page reflects Web formatting

 and planning for life beyond Grinnell.
 I am happy to help you work

-through administrative issues at Grinnell.
+good at navigating adminstrative stuff).
 I am also likely to care

 about you as a person.
 But I will discuss courses and life with you,